Table of Contents

 When it comes to saving for college options, 529 funds can be an effective way to put aside money for your kid's higher education while taking advantage of potential tax deferrals.
 But the future is uncertain, and if you don't ultimately need all of that money, you may end up with a penalty on your savings.
-Fortunately, there are alternative, penalty-free uses for the funds in your 529 plan if your child chooses not to go to college, or simply doesn't use all of those funds up.
+There are alternative, penalty-free uses for the funds in your 529 plan if your child chooses not to go to college, or doesn't use all of those funds up.

 Penalties for Unused 529 Funds

 In some cases, unused 529 funds are subject to both federal income tax and a 10 percent penalty fee.

 There's an exception: If part of those funds go untouched because your child received a scholarship, you won't have to pay any penalty on funds equal to the amount of the scholarship.
 If the tax-free scholarship was $5,000, you can cash out $5,000 without getting dinged with a fee.
 You'll still need to pay taxes on the fund's earnings.